-PFCMIG provides products and services designed to meet the needs of higher net worth customers.
-Revenue results from the sale of trust, asset management, investment advisory, brokerage, insurance and private banking products and services.
-The Insurance Group provides retail and commercial insurance agency services.
-PFCMIG also focuses on financial solutions for corporate and institutional customers that include investment banking, sales and trading of securities, mezzanine capital financing, and interest rate risk management products.
-To serve higher net worth customers, a unique distribution model is used that employs a single, unified sales force to deliver products and services mainly through Regional Banking distribution channels.
-PFCMIG provides investment management and custodial services to the Huntington Funds, which consists of 32 proprietary mutual funds, including 11 variable annuity funds.
+PFG provides products and services designed to meet the needs of higher net worth customers.
+Revenue results from the sale of trust, asset management, investment advisory, brokerage, insurance, and private banking products and services, including credit and lending activities.
+PFG also focuses on financial solutions for corporate and institutional customers that include investment banking, sales and trading of securities, and interest rate risk management products.
+To serve high net worth customers, we use a unique distribution model that employs a single, unified sales force to deliver products and services mainly through Retail and Business Banking distribution channels.
+PFG provides investment management and custodial services to the Huntington Funds, which consists of 32 proprietary mutual funds, including 11 variable annuity funds.
 Huntington Funds assets represented 29% of the approximately \$13.3 billion total assets under management at December 31, 2008.
-The Huntington Investment Company offers brokerage and investment advisory services to both Regional Banking and PFCMIG customers through a combination of licensed investment sales representatives and licensed personal bankers.
-PFCMIG provides a complete array of insurance products including individual life insurance products ranging from basic term-life insurance to estate planning, group life and health insurance, property and casualty insurance, mortgage title insurance for payment protection products.
+The Huntington Investment Company (HIC) offers brokerage and investment advisory services to both Regional Banking and PFG customers through a combination of licensed investment sales representatives and licensed personal bankers.
+PFG's Insurance group provides a complete array of insurance products including individual life insurance products ranging from basic term-life insurance to estate planning, group life and health insurance, property and casualty insurance, mortgage title insurance, and reinsurance for payment protection products.

-PFCMIG's primary goals are to consistently increase assets under management by offering innovative products and services that are responsive to our clients' changing financial needs and to grow the balance sheet mainly through increased loan volume achieved through improved cross-selling efforts.
-To grow managed assets, the Huntington Investment Company sales team has been utilized as the distribution source for trust and investment management.
+PFG's primary goals are to consistently increase assets under management by offering innovative products and services that are responsive to our clients' changing financial needs, and to grow deposits through increased focus and improved cross-selling efforts.
+To grow managed assets, the HIC sales team has been utilized as the primary distribution source for trust and investment management.

-Table 45 - Key Performance Indicators for Private Financial, Capital Markets, and Insurance Group
+Table 45 - Key Performance Indicators for Private Financial Group